-Co-writer Eskil Vogt discusses approaching genre cinema for the first time, depicting characters’ interiority on screen, and his collaboration with director Joachim Trier.
-This is the first feature in our Special Issue on Thelma.
-Read the rest of the issue here.
+In this interview, co-writer Eskil Vogt discusses approaching genre cinema for the first time in Thelma, depicting characters’ interiority on screen, and his collaboration with director Joachim Trier.

 Thelma is the fourth film by Norwegian auteur Joachim Trier and his first foray into genre cinema.
 It’s the story of a religious young woman entering adulthood who manifests strange powers after falling in love with a female classmate.
 Trier has also re-teamed with cinematographer Jakob Ihre and editor Olivier Bugge Coutté — all of whom have worked on all of Trier’s features.
-For our first feature in our Special Issue on Thelma, we interviewed Trier’s longtime screenwriting partner, Eskil Vogt, who has co-written all of Trier’s films with him.
+This is an excerpt of our interview with Trier’s longtime screenwriting partner, Eskil Vogt, who has co-written all of Trier’s films with him.
 The full interview is featured in the ebook Beyond empowertainment: Feminist horror and the struggle for female agency, which is available here.

 When it comes to Thelma, it was never like, “Now we’re going to make a Norwegian Carrie“.
 It wasn’t the idea at all.
 But we were very inspired, in the beginning, by both Brian De Palma and Stephen King.
 When we started to make the story about this girl who had these seizures, understanding it was a story about repression, it kind of worked itself into the story that she came from a religious family.

 Spotting Carrie connections after the basic plot was set

 Then we suddenly thought this might make people think of Carrie.
 But we already had a lot of story, a lot of characters.
 Then we said, well Carrie is such a good film.
 Let’s just see where this leads us.
 We didn’t re-watch Carrie to discuss where we positioned ourselves.
 We felt that the style of Brian De Palma in that movie is such a wildly different temperature and style that it wouldn’t bother people who knew Carrie.